Our next order of business: terminology. If you don’t understand the terms you’ll never understand the process.

 According to Softwaretesting.com, the differences between QA and QC, include:

 Quality Assurance – Process for assuring that quality will be achieved.
 The aim is to prevent the defect—the technique of managing quality.

 Quality Control – The process that determines whether the quality request has been achieved.
 The aim is to identify and improve the defects.
 Method to verify the quality.

-Quality Attribute (QA) – Unlike the other type of “QA” that is focused on the measuring of software functionality against its expected applications, quality attributes are the properties that are testing in terms of how well they align with the needs of the users of the product.
-Quality attributes are the characteristics most important as judged by a user of the product and their interests including reliability, functionality, usability, efficiency, and portability.
+Quality Attribute (QA) – Unlike the other type of “QA” that focuses on measuring software functionality against its expected applications, quality attributes are the properties that are testing in terms of how well they align with the needs of the users of the product.
+Quality attributes are the characteristics most important as judged by a user of the product and their interests, including reliability, functionality, usability, efficiency, and portability.